Jeiwan/jeiwan.github.io/content/posts/upgradeable-proxy-from-scratch.md

 Since both of them have the same index 0.
 And that big number that we saw in the failed test is the implementation contract address (in the decimal system)!

-To better understan the idea, try changing the proxy contract like that and run the tests:
+To better understand the idea, try changing the proxy contract like that and run the tests:

 ```solidity
 contract Proxy {